kevinrider/phpetrade/README.md

 Clone or download the repository to a directory of your choice.
 You will need a working PHP 8 cli and the excellent [pecl oauth library](https://pecl.php.net/package/oauth) installed in order to use phpetrade.
+Version [v1.2](https://github.com/kevinrider/phpetrade/releases/tag/v1.2) was the last version to support PHP 7.

 Installing on Ubuntu will go something like this.
 INSTALL_DIR is wherever you decided to clone phpetrade.
 The code can be installed anywhere and does not necessarily need to be installed in a web server accessible directory.
 All example scripts run from the command line.